Rebecca Heineman

-Rebecca Ann Heineman is an American video game designer and programmer.
-Heineman was a founding member of video game companies Interplay Productions, Logicware, Contraband Entertainment, and Olde Sküül.
-She has been chief executive officer for Olde Sküül since 2013.
+Rebecca Ann Heineman (October 30, 1963 – November 17, 2025) was an American video game designer and programmer.
+Heineman was a founder or co-founder of video game companies Interplay Productions, Logicware, Contraband Entertainment, and Olde Sküül.
+She was the chief executive officer of Olde Sküül from 2013 until her death in 2025.

 Early life

-Rebecca Ann Heineman (born William Salvador Heineman) was born and raised in Whittier, California.
+Rebecca Ann Heineman was born William Salvador Heineman on October 30, 1963, and raised in Whittier, California.
 When she was young, she could not afford to purchase games for her Atari 2600, so she taught herself how to copy cartridges and built herself a sizable pirated video game collection.
-Eventually, she became discontented with just copying games and reverse-engineered the console's code to understand how the games were made.
-In 1980, Heineman and a friend traveled to Los Angeles to compete in a regional branch of a national Space Invaders championship.
-Although she did not expect to fall under the top 100 contestants, she won the competition.
+Eventually, she moved from copying games to reverse engineering the console's code to understand how the games were made.
+In 1980, Heineman and a friend traveled to Los Angeles to compete in a regional qualifying round of a national Atari 2600 Space Invaders championship.
+Although she did not expect to place among the top 100 contestants, she won the competition.
 Later that year, she also won the championship in New York.
-Heineman is hence considered to be the first national video game tournament champion.
+Heineman is hence the first champion of a national U.S. video game tournament.

 Career

 After she won the tournament, Heineman was offered a writing job for monthly magazine Electronic Games and a consultancy job for a book called How to Master Video Games.
 During this time, she mentioned to one magazine publisher that she had reverse-engineered Atari 2600 code, and the publisher arranged a meeting between Heineman and the owners of game publisher Avalon Hill.
 As she met with them, she was hired as a programmer instantaneously.
 Heineman, aged 16 at the time, moved across the U.S. for her new job, canceling her plans to acquire a high school diploma.
 At Avalon Hill, Heineman created a manual for the company's programming team, the studio's game engine, and the base code for several software projects, including her own first game, London Blitz, before leaving the company.

 Heineman returned to California to work for another developer, Boone Corporation.
-For Boone, she programmed the games Chuck Norris Superkicks and Robin Hood, acquiring knowledge of programming for Commodore 64, Apple II, VIC-20 and IBM PCs, of video game hardware, as well as video game design.
-Boone ceased operations in 1983, so Heineman got together with Brian Fargo, Jay Patel and Troy Worrell, and the four founded Interplay Productions (later known as Interplay Entertainment).
-Heineman acted as lead programmer for the company, working on Wasteland, The Bard's Tale, Out of This World, and the Mac OS and 3DO ports of Wolfenstein 3D.
+For Boone, she programmed the games Chuck Norris Superkicks and Robin Hood, acquiring knowledge of programming for Commodore 64, Apple II, VIC-20, and IBM PC, of video game hardware, as well as video game design.
+Boone ceased operations in 1983, so Heineman joined Brian Fargo, Jay Patel and Troy Worrell to establish Interplay Productions.
+Heineman acted as a programmer for the company, working on Wasteland, The Bard's Tale, various ports of Out of This World, and the Mac OS, 3DO and Apple IIGS ports of Wolfenstein 3D.